Disruption-Consulting/autoMigrate/README.md

 - starting with version 20 Oracle will only support Multitenant architecture (CDB)
 - you can now run 3 PDBs per CDB license-free starting version 19
-- version 19 has the longest support timeframe (see diagram below from the Oracle Support site)
+- version 19 has the longest support timeframe
+- pre version 19 databases are reaching end-of-life
 - adoption of Multitenant architecture significantly lowers the total cost of ownership
 - version 19 enables limited but cost-free use of features like in-Memory which can drastically reduce elapsed times of some queries
 - some variants of Unix (e.g. Solaris, HPUX) are exiting the market as adoption of Linux and Cloud continues to gather momentum